You are public domain.

 Every time you buy something, use your GPS to find an address, or check Facebook on your cell phone, you’re sharing personal information.
 Do you ever think about how all that information might be used?

-In cooperation with the Goethe-Institut Washington’s Plurality of Privacy Project, fifteen major theaters across the US and Europe commissioned playwrights to write five-minute plays exploring the central question: “What does privacy mean to you in the digital age?”
+In cooperation with the Goethe-Institut Washington’s Plurality of Privacy Project, fifteen major theaters across the US and Europe asked playwrights: “What does privacy mean to you in the digital age?”
 In response, the playwrights created short plays exploring social media use, religious freedom, state surveillance, cybersecurity, rights to our own consumer data, and our responsibilities to our digital neighbors.
-Their plays were also turned into a companion film.
-The results will be presented on stage and screen at theatre companies around the globe in 2017-18, as participating theatres present the plays and films to spark public conversation around privacy issues.
+Their plays were also turned into companion films.
+The results will appear on stages and screens around the globe in 2017-18, as participating theatres present the plays and films to spark public conversation around privacy issues.
 BETC is the only theatre company in Colorado presenting the P3M5 Project.

 Every performance will be followed by a post-show conversation on the themes of these plays and films.
 On Sunday, January 14, we’ll welcome a panel of local experts to look at how privacy issues affect adults and young adults as students, consumers, employees, and citizens of the digital age.
 More information available soon on the special guests who will join us for that discussion!

 High School Tour: